I was talking with someone recently about botched justice: when someone deserving punishment doesn’t really get it.

 (I know this is a contentious topic, even among Christians of various theological persuasions.
 Some believe, for example, that God’s ultimate justice will reward heaven for everyone.)

-The context of our conversation was a discussion of a brutal murder of Christians in Turkey that occurred a few years ago.
+The context of our conversation was a discussion of a brutal murder that occurred a few years ago in a particular country.
 The government, in the opinion of many, did not dole out adequate punishment, even though the culprits were known, and even caught red-handed.

 As we were talking, a scene appeared on the TV screen.